Fade2.5D Documentation pages v2.16.8

 void unsubscribe (MsgType msgType, MsgBase *pMsg)

-Unregister a progress bar object.
+Unregisters a message receiver object.
 More...

 Detailed Description

-Given two overlapping surfaces with different elevations, CutAndFill partitions the surfaces into connected components and computes the volume that must be removed or added to turn one surface into the other.
+• Computes the volumes that must be removed (cut) or added (fill) to transform one surface into the other.

 See also